Which insurers are Members of PACICC?

-Unless they are covered by another authorized plan, all property and casualty insurers licensed in a province or territory of Canada are required to be members of PACICC.
-The exceptions include insurers licensed to sell only one or more of the following – automobile insurance in Manitoba or Saskatchewan and speciality lines of insurance such as surety, fidelity, marine or aviation.
-All participating P&C insurance companies pay a small levy to PACICC to cover its running costs.
-Should an insolvency occur, PACICC responds to valid claims and participating insurance companies are assessed for their share of the cost involved.
+Unless they are covered by another authorized plan, all property and casualty (P&C) insurers licensed in a province or territory of Canada to write the classes of insurance covered by PACICC are required to be Members of PACICC.
+The exceptions include insurers licensed to sell only one or more of the following:

 What happens if an insurer cancels its membership in PACICC?

-The companies which are members of PACICC can terminate their membership only if they cease to be licensed everywhere in Canada for the types of insurance covered by PACICC.
+Member companies of PACICC may terminate their membership only if they cease to be licensed in Canada to underwrite policies in the lines of insurance which are covered by PACICC.